 Jake Thomas, founder of Golden Hearts, took this approach with his affiliate content.
-He had Google’s autosuggest do the legwork on finding new content ideas by typing “best _ for golden retriever” into the search bar.
+He had Google’s auto suggest do the legwork on finding new content ideas by typing “best _ for golden retrievers” into the search bar.
 At the time, the term “best brushes for golden retriever” came up as the first suggestion.

 13. Keep an eye on trending topics

-“Stay up to date on current trends and be open to new chances.
+“Stay up-to-date on current trends and be open to new chances.
 Replace that content with something new and popular to represent your timeliness,” says Adam Wood, co-founder of RevenueGeeks.

 14. Link to localized landing pages

 The beauty of running a successful affiliate marketing business is that you can reach customers all over the world, so long as the partners you’re working with distribute inventory there.
-(The chances of this are high, especially if you’re partnering with Shopify stores.
-More than a third of all Shopify traffic comes from international visitors.)
+The chances of this are high, especially if you’re partnering with Shopify stores.
+More than one-third of all Shopify traffic comes from international visitors.